ryanweal/hits/README.md

     create keyspace mykeyspace with replication = { 'class' : 'SimpleStrategy', 'replication_factor' : 2 } ;

 3. Then run `npm run start`.

-## Colophon

-This package makes use of:

- - bcrypt (for auth example)
- - bluebird
- - dotenv (sets environment variables locally, not needed in production if you are being very strict)
- - datastax-driver
- - express.js
- - helmet
- - jsonwebtoken (for auth example)
- - limits
- - node.js
- - validator.js

-Some code examples (to establish connections with Cassandra) were copied or derived from: https://github.com/KillrVideo/killrvideo-nodejs (also license Apache-2.0).
-Specifically: src/with-retries.js is used unchanged from the original.
-I modified src/cassandra.js to enable starting the application in a way I think makes the most sense for serverless startup.
-Support for the logger and etcd was completely dropped for now.
-Additionally app.js was used as a starting point, maintaining the same `startAsync` and `stop` functions in structure but otherwise mapping out to express-related functions at the appropriate times.

 ## License